 A while back I wrote about how journaling has really improved my mental health.
-That said, there are other things I do to distract myself from the “rough spots” in life, and figured I might as well share those here too…
+That said, there are other things I do, to distract myself from the “rough spots” in life, as I feel sometimes distraction is better than reflection (as long as it’s in small doses, or in rotation).
+Therefore, I figured I might as well share said distractions here…

 Little games